OpenNebula/addon-storpool/README.md

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
 If it is left empty or removed the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.

 After datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
-The name of the template must be *one-ds-${DATASTORE_ID}* where *${DATASTORE_ID}* is the *ID* of the OpenNebula's Datastore.
+The name of the template should be *one-ds-${DATASTORE_ID}* where *${DATASTORE_ID}* is the *ID* of the OpenNebula's Datastore.
 Please refer the *StorPool's User Guide* for details how to configure a StorPool template.
+When there are multiple OpenNebula instances using same StorPool cluster a custom prefix should be set for each opennebula instance in the _addon-storpoolrc_ confioguration file

 The following example illustrates the creation of a StorPool datastore.
-The datastore will use hosts node1, node2 and node3 for importing and creating images.
+The datastore will use hosts _node1, node2 and node3_ for importing and creating images.

 #### Image datastore through *Sunstone*

 Sunstone -> Storage -> Datastores -> Add [+]

 * Name: StorPool IMAGE
-* Presets: StorPool
+* Storage Backend: Custom
+   Drivers (Datastore): Custom -> Custom DS_MAD: storpool Drivers (Transfer): Custom -> Custom TM_MAD: storpool
-* Type: Images
+* Datastore Type: Images
+* Disk type -> Block
 * Host Bridge List: node1 node2 node3

 #### Image datastore through *onedatastore*